vtex-apps/checkout-ui-custom/README.md

 		<a href="/" title="add more products" class="buy-more-link link">Continue shopping</a>
 		<a href="/checkout/#/cart" title="back to cart" class="back-cart-link link">Back to Cart</a>
 	  </div>
-	  <a href="/" title="Go to homepage" class="logo">{shop.name}</a>
+	  <a href="/" title="Go to homepage" class="logo">{logo.image}</a>
   </div>
 </header>

 ```

-If you wanna insert others info, make sure of include the class `.v-custom-mhide` to hide it at mobile resolutions, example:
+If you wanna insert others contents, make sure of include the class `.v-custom-mhide` to hide it on mobile resolutions, example:

 ```
 <header class="main-header"> ... </header>